Avaiga/taipy-doc/docs/getting_started/index.md

 - Line 3 is standard boilerplate code to ensure your script runs only from the main module, preventing accidental execution.
 It is strongly recommended to include it.

-In line 4, we instantiate and run a Core service.
+- Line 4 instantiates and runs a Core service.

 ### Scenario creation and data access